MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 -   beta - the fitted Weibull_2P beta parameter
 -   loglik - Log-Likelihood (as used in Minitab and Reliasoft)
 -   loglik2 - Log-Likelihood*-2 (as used in JMP Pro)
--   AICc - Akaike Information Criterion
+-   AICc - Akaike Information Criterion (goodness of fit statistic)
--   BIC - Bayesian Information Criterion
+-   BIC - Bayesian Information Criterion (goodness of fit statistic)
+-   AD - the Anderson-Darling goodness of fit statistic (uses the same formula as Minitab)
 -   distribution - a Distribution object with the parameters of the fitted distribution
 -   alpha_SE - the standard error (sqrt(variance)) of the parameter
 -   beta_SE - the standard error (sqrt(variance)) of the parameter.
 This will be '' if the shape parameter has been forced to a set value.